vadimkimmelman/vadimkimmelman.github.io/Presentations.md

 # 2019

+Nikitina, T., A. Bugaeva, A. Hantgan, V. Kimmelman, S. Spronck, R. Voll.
+(2019).
+Who is that speaking?
+Towards a typology of speech attributing devices. *ALT 13*, Pavia, September 4-6.
 Kimmelman, V., A. Klezovich & G. Moroz (2019).
 Quantitative analysis of iconicity in sign languages. *DGFS 41*, Leipzig, March 6-8.

 # 2018